bazelbuild/bazel-blog/_posts/2017-07-20-backward-compatibility.md

 *   When there is a new Bazel release, try your code again with the specific incompatible changes released in the new version.
 Check the release notes to know which flags to use.
 After verifying your project with the released changes, you can update to the new version.
+Verify your project again with the new version, as some small incompatible changes are not introduced behind flags.

 *   If many users depend on your repository, please update it quickly after each Bazel release.
 This update will help your users test their code.